Questions? Give Us A Call.

 Wet trimming has several advantages:

 When marijuana buds are freshly harvested, the fan leaves and sugar leaves stick out perpendicular to the bud.
 That makes it much easier to remove them.
 The are easy to see and easy to cut off.
 The time it takes to trim a bud is greatly reduced.
+The Zoom Wet & Dry Trimmer does a great job on wet and the Centurion Silver Bullet trims 75 wet pounds per hr

 The outer leaves can trap in moisture, which could lead to molding during the drying process.
 The risk increases as humidity increases.
 If you are in a particularly humid climate, wet trimming may be your only option.